UiL-OTS-labs/ZEP-EEG-Marker-Module/README.md

 Use [bxymonitor](https://www.beexy.nl/download/beexybox/) (utility for configuring, monitoring and testing BeexyBox devices) to see if you can actually connect to the BeexyBox (_e.g._ `bxymonitor /dev/ttyACM0`).

-### Warnings when sending more than one marker simultaneously
+### Troubleshooting: Warnings when sending more than one marker simultaneously
     `!!
 WARNING - Marker 5's onset conflicts with a marker (4) that has already been scheduled !!` Sending two markers simultaneously is not possible.
 A marker consists of a pulse-up and a pulse-down phase.
 The interval between up and down is the pulse length or duration.
 During this pulse we are sending a marker and another cannot start.
 The pulse _down_ needs to finish before a pulse _up_ can start.
 Hence there is a minimal pause between two marker onsets.
 By default this pause is the pulse length of the first marker plus some scheduling time.
 The module uses a scheduler that requires extra time for planning and transferring the marker data.
 This extends the actual required time for a marker.